BrianGrant-Data/VideoFilter/README.md

 # Notes for Developers
 ## Running this Program

+1- Activate the virtual environment using the instructions in scripts/env.md

-You can restore required packages by running pip install -r requirements.txt in the terminal
+2- Restore the required packages by running pip install -r requirements.txt in the terminal.